New York Art & Design School Trips & Tours

 Whitney Museum of American Art

 The Whitney places an emphasis on exhibiting the work of living artists.
 Focusing on 20th and 21st century American art, the Whitney’s collection contains more than 18,000 works in a variety of media by renowned artists including Pollock, Hopper and Warhol.

 Metropolitan Museum of Art

 New York’s premier cultural attraction is one of the world’s greatest repositories of art.
 Offers paintings, sculpture, furniture and all manner of precious objects from across the continents and ancient civilisations.
 An excellent foundation of inspiration for those interested in the work of other cultures.

 One of the superior small art museums in the United States.
 Includes some of the best-known paintings by the greatest European artists, major works of sculpture, Limoges enamels and other works of remarkable quality.

 Neue Galerie New York

-Found on the on York City’s famed Museum Mile on Fifth Avenue.
+Found on the city’s famed Museum Mile on Fifth Avenue.
 This museum of early 20th century art is divided into two sections – German art and Austrian art and includes a variety of artwork by artists such as Klimt, Kandinsky and Klee.

-NST groups have a unique opportunity to meet someone personally involved in the tragic events of 9/11.
-Pupils will have a chance to ask them questions and hear their own account of the day and their views.
+Groups have a unique opportunity to meet someone personally involved in the tragic events of 9/11.
+Students will have a chance to ask them questions and hear their own account of the day and their views.

 9/11 Tribute Center